AlexL-crafter/XpressKeys/readme.md

 The codes were developed from a QWERTY European Portuguese keyboard, so, if you need different symbols, you'll have to use the "key history panel" of Autohotkey to get your correct key codes.

+The Xpress Typer was added - See `Changelog` for version 3.0

+#
 # Customization

 `xpresskeys_tooltips_uk.txt` - Has all the labels in english for each button.
 You can change these, add more, or even make your own file with another language.